 Some personal injury cases have a small full value.
 All cases take a lot of time and cost to be handled properly.
 A small full value does not justify the time and expense.

 Attorneys cannot represent every person who is injured.
 If they did, they would go out of business.
 Some claims are worthless.

 Attorneys turn down cases.
-I estimate that one out of every three injury claims is rejected because the full value is too small.
+I estimate that attorneys reject about 33% of personal injury claims because the full settlement value is too small.
 I know this is true for my firm.